My shopping cart

 A: Paper installation should be quick and easy.
-Don't be scared to crimp, fold, or shove your paper in place.
-It shouldn't tear easily.
+Don’t be scared to crimp, fold, or shove your paper in place.
+It shouldn’t tear easily.
 Quickly wrestle it into the groove and secure it with the gasket.
-The installation process is not a delicate one, don't be afraid.
+The installation process is not a delicate one, don’t be afraid.
 Folds or creases will not cause filtration problems.
-The paper does not need to lie flat on the grate to work great, it just needs to be properly sealed at the edges.
+The paper need not lie flat on the grate to work great, it just needs to be properly sealed at the edges.

 Q: What is the lid for?
 Does the lid create negative pressure for filtration?

 A: The lid is to prevent evaporation and does not create or modify pressure.

 Q: I think you have no idea what you are talking talking about.
 Your product is garbage.
 You are late to the game.
 You are way overpriced.

 A: Not really a question.
 If this is how you feel, unfollow us.
 Delete my number.
 Un-bookmark my website.
 Hate Kanye and Troll someone else.
 Buy something else.

 Q: What kind of warranty do you offer?